-Inca Trail permits for 2020 are expected to go on sale in October
+Inca Trail permits for 2020 went on sale in October.
+Some dates have already sold out.

 Over 100 companies can sell you the Inca Trail.
 But how can you ensure your once in a lifetime experience is as enjoyable as possible?
 Read on for our top 5 tips:

-- Do it in 5 days, not 4 and lose 90% of the crowds
+1. Choose the 5 day Inca Trail Hike, not 4 days and lose 90% of the crowds

 If you have spent years dreaming about hiking to Machu Picchu, why rush?
 Surely you can take 1 extra day out of your life to make it as special as possible?